 These guides are aimed at getting a new player up and running in Arcade mode, a whirling maelstrom of instant action.
 If you’re seeking more realistic and considered gameplay, you’ll probably want to step up at least to Historical Battles.

 Historical Battles use the Realistic mode; you can still fly with a mouse and keyboard quite easily, the Instructor takes care of the basic flying, and you can stay in third person view, but you won’t be able to get away with the really silly stuff from Arcade mode like vertical dive bombing from 30,000 feet in a heavy bomber.
 You’re limited to one aircraft, no respawns, so choose carefully, and bombs and ammunition don’t reload in flight, you have to return to your airfield and land.
-Historical Battles are based on real scenarios and therefore have fixed teams (e.g. Germany vs the Soviet Union or Japan vs Britain), though (possibly due to player numbers) your aircraft selection isn’t limited by the date of the battle, so you can find biplanes up against jet fighters.
-I’ve only poked my nose in a couple of times, they seem to be more tactical affairs with larger maps and longer flight times coupled with the greater caution needed in Realistic mode.
+Historical Battles are based on real scenarios and therefore have fixed teams (e.g. Germany vs the Soviet Union or Japan vs Britain), though your aircraft selection isn’t limited by the date of the battle.
+Once you’re confident in Arcade mode I’ve whipped up another guide if you fancy trying Historical Battles.

 If that’s still not real enough for you then there’s another mode after that, Full Real battles in Simulator mode, no assistance at all with flying, you get to control the prop pitch and mixture and trim and magneto positions and… I tried a test flight in Simulator mode, and very nearly made it to the end of the runway before crashing.
 OK, that’s a wild exaggeration, I got nowhere near the end of the runway before crashing.
 One rather interesting thing is that the game supports head or face tracking hardware that allows you to look around in the game by… looking around.
 I gather this works in all modes, but is probably most useful in Simulation when you’re locked to the cockpit view, there’s a guide on the forums if you’d like to try it.